 Jordan graduated from the University at Buffalo, SUNY.
 Jordan was brought into this field by her desire to find a career that combined her communication skills and teaching with her passion to help children with special needs.
 She also holds a teaching certificate, graduated Summa Cum Laude.
 She is a driven speech language pathologist with success in attaining childrens’ speech/language goals through enjoyable and imaginative customized therapy activities that naturally transfer to their daily environment.
 Jordan is knowledgeable about current evidence-based research findings and effective diagnostic and therapeutic approaches.
 She has experience in providing group and individual therapy in school and private settings to students ages 1-21.
 Jordan also has a working proficiency of Spanish and uses it with some of her Spanish speaking clientele.
 In her spare time she enjoys jet skiing, exploring beaches, reading, watching documentaries, playing tennis and traveling.

-Alissa Belmont, M.S.
+Alissa Belmont Hall, M.S.
 CCC-SLP

 Debbie Meissner M.S., CCC-SLP